turiyadev/random-int64/README.md

-This utility was designed for generating random 64-bit object identifiers (database keys) with good performance charateristics, relatively uniform distribution, and an extremely low probability of generating a repeated sequence of values (and, as a corrolary, relative difficulty in guessing what values will be generated next).
+This utility was designed for generating random 64-bit object identifiers (database keys) with good performance charateristics, relatively uniform distribution, and a low probability of generating repeated sequences of values.

-Although the sequences of generated values are effectively non-deterministic (they depend on the exact timing of successive calls to `create()`), they cannot be considered cryptographically secure (it may be possible to guess the seed state of the underlying PRNG, or the approximate timing between calls).
+Although the sequences of generated values are effectively non-deterministic (they depend on the exact timing of successive calls to `create()`), they cannot be considered cryptographically secure.
+It may be possible to guess the seed state of the underlying PRNG, or the approximate timing between calls, and thus narrow down the range of values that are likely to be or have been generated.

-For these and other reasons, *`RandomInt64` is not suitable for generating cryptographic key material.*
+In other words, *`RandomInt64` is not suitable for generating cryptographic key material.*